parulM18/Uber-data-analysis/README.md

 **WARD_NO**: There is unique ward number assigned to every ward, here are 289 unique wards with 1 empty entry.\
 **WARD_NAME**: Name of the particular ward, here are 288 unique wards with 1 empty entry.\
-**MOVEMENT_ID**: Every ward have a unique movement-id which is same for every location of that particular ward.\
+**MOVEMENT_ID**: Every ward has a unique movement-id which is same for every location of that particular ward.\
-**DISPLAY_NAME**: Every ward have a unique Display name which is the proper name of that particular ward used to identify different locations.\
+**DISPLAY_NAME**: Every ward has a unique Display name which is the proper name of that particular ward used to identify different locations.\
 **geometry**: Geometry column displays the latitudes and longitudes of the wards.\
 ### Exploratory Data Analysis
 #### 1. Plot of Delhi: